swarnimstrange/Leet-150/001- Two Sum/README.md

     Explanation: Because nums[0] + nums[1] == 9, we return [0, 1].
 </pre>

+<h3> Algorithm </h3>
+- make an embedded loop and check if any of the sum is equal to target if it is return the indexes of elements

 <h3> Code in Python</h3>

 <pre><code> def twoSum(self, nums: List[int], target: int) -> List[int]: